rackersteve/rackspace-how-to/content/dedicated-hosting/manage-user-permissions-for-dedicated-hosting.md

 You can assign permissions in the MyRackspace Portal in the following ways:

+#### Assign by User

-- **Assign by User**: Allows you to select an individual and grant them:
+Allows you to select an individual and grant them:

   1. Permissions at the account level.
   2. Access to cloud accounts, devices, services or Product Groups.

   How to:

-  Click on **Assign by User** > Click on specific user > Select tab accordingly.
+- Click on **Assign by User** > Click on specific user > Select tab accordingly.

+#### Assign by User Group

-- **Assign by User Group**: Allows you to select a group of users and grant them:
+Allows you to select a group of users and grant them:

   1. Permissions at the account level.
   2. Access to cloud accounts, devices, services or Product Groups.

   How to:

-  Click on **Assign by Group** > Click on specific group > Select tab accordingly.
+- Click on **Assign by Group** > Click on specific group > Select tab accordingly.

+#### Assign by Product

-- **Assign by Product**: Allows you to select a product, cloud account, device, or service and:
+Allows you to select a product, cloud account, device, or service and:

   1. Associate to users or User Groups.
   2. Assign users or User Groups portal access permissions.

   How to:

-  Click on **Assign by Product** > Click on specific product, cloud account, device, or service > Select tab accordingly.
+- Click on **Assign by Product** > Click on specific product, cloud account, device, or service > Select tab accordingly.

+#### Assign by Product Group

-- **Assign by Product Group**: Allows you to select a Product Group containing cloud accounts, devices, or services:
+Allows you to select a Product Group containing cloud accounts, devices, or services:

   1. Associate to users or User Groups.
   2. Assign users or User Groups portal access permissions.

   How to:

-  Click on **Assign by Product Group** > Click on specific product group > Select tab accordingly.
+- Click on **Assign by Product Group** > Click on specific product group > Select tab accordingly.

 ### Manage groups